topbitdu/unidom-certificate-china/ROADMAP.md

 ## v0.7
 1. Improve the Identity Card model to expand the length of the #``name`` attribute from 16 to 200
-2. Improve the Business License model to expand the length of the name from 16 to 200
+2. Improve the Business License model to expand the length of the #``name`` attribute from 16 to 200

 ## v1.0
 1. Improve the Business License model to include the As Certification concern